chaseabrown/Jupyter-Notebooks/README.md

 7. **Lawmaker Tracking Data Preprocessing** - There is a movement online of traders tracking the trades that lawmakers make in order to attempt to copy inside trading.
 My strategy is a little bit different.
 I am not sure whether or not lawmakers are inside trading, but I am certain that there is a movement of people that are making trades based on that information.
 My theory is there will be a jump in each stock as the time of discloser due to this wave of people buying.
 Potentially selling aswell.
 If I can find that pattern, there is something I can consistently trade on.

 8. **Lawmaker Tracking Exploratory Analysis** - Continuation of **Lawmaker Tracking Data Preprocessing**

+9. **BASALT 2022 Item Classifier** - Aids my BASALT 2022 Competition submission but training a model to recognize the items in a minecraft inventory using solely a jpg of the screen.

+10. **BASALT 2022 Item Quantity Classifier** - Aids my BASALT 2022 Competition submission but training a model to recognize each item's quantity in a minecraft inventory using solely a jpg of the screen.